-I loved Star Wars when I was seventeen and even stood in one of those historical wrap-around-the-theater-blocks-long lines to see it.
-That was light-years before I would have my own Star Wars loving family and inconceivable to me I would some day almost lose a daughter to drugs.
+I’ve loved Star Wars since I was seventeen and even stood in one of those historical wrap-around-the-theater-blocks-long lines to see it.
+That was light-years before I would have my own Star Wars loving family and it was inconceivable I would some day almost lose a daughter to drugs.

-Star Wars and Disney (even before the two were linked) were just a few of the happy distractions that helped my family get through the years of living with the cloud of addiction hanging over us.
-Of waking up each day and wondering if the phone would ring with the news that my child was gone.
+Star Wars and Disney (even before the two were linked) were just a few of the happy distractions that helped my family get through the years of living under the cloud of addiction.
+Of waking up and wondering if this would be the day the phone would ring with the news that my child was gone.

-And as a result, after reading some of her writing, I felt an unexpected connection with Carrie Fisher.
+After reading some of her writing, I felt an unexpected connection with Carrie Fisher.
 She was talented, brilliant and very funny.
 She was able to make me laugh about something that had caused great pain.
 I liked the idea that underneath Princess Leia’s exterior was a real person who was flawed; and not afraid to joke about it.
 I loved when she said, “If my life wasn’t funny, it would just be true and that’s unacceptable.”
 She also said, “I heard someone say once that many of us only seem able to find heaven by backing away from hell.
-And while the place that I’ve arrived at in my life may not precisely be everyone’s idea of heavenly, I could swear sometimes — I hear angels sing.”
+And while the place that I’ve arrived at in my life may not be precisely my idea of heaven, I can swear sometimes — I hear angels sing.”

 And that really makes me mad.